This is part of our quick reads series; helping you stay informed without hogging your precious time.

 This post summarises a presentation at the 2017 World Congress for the International Positive Psychology Association on what promotes wellbeing at work.

-Goods news – work, even with its inherent challenges and dramas, is good for your mental health!
+The goods news is work (even with its inherent challenges and dramas) is good for your mental health!

 The concept of wellbeing at work is broad and covers lots of domains including: